-How to create a home office you’ll want to work from
+How to set up a home office you’ll want to work from

 The key elements of an organised and efficient home office, work space or study nook.